 You can also reply 'cancel' to your reminder text message.

 Messages for GPs

 If you wish to leave a message for a GP, the receptionist will ask for as much information as possible to enable a GP to deal with the enquiry.
 Where possible, please ensure we have your correct mobile number as the GP may decide to text you a response.

 Most queries are best dealt with by your own doctor or the doctor who has been dealing with your problem and this may mean that the query will not be responded to until that doctor is back in surgery, unless considered an emergency by the duty doctor.

 We have an active commitment to medical education and therefore we frequently have GP trainees (registrars) attached to the practice.
 These are fully qualified doctors who usually have several years of hospital experience behind them but are now preparing for their own career in general practice.

 The trainees are closely supervised by our team of doctors, and will offer similar appointments to the rest of the team - both routine and urgent work.
 Very occasionally they may ask you for your consent to video your consultation - this will NOT take place without your prior approval - but it is a very helpful way for the registrar to critique and develop their GP skills.

 At times, we also have medical students and nurses attached to us as part of their undergraduate training.

-We offer regular early morning (07:00 – 08:00 Wednesdays) and late evening appointments (18:30 – 18:30 on certain Tuesdays and Wednesdays) with GPs and nurses.
+We offer regular early morning (07:00 – 08:00 Wednesdays and Thursdays) and late evening appointments (18:30 – 20:30 Tuesdays and Wednesdays) with GPs and nurses.
 Please ask at reception for details.
-(Currently suspended due to doctors working additional hours at the covid vaccination centre.)

 "Extended Access" Surgeries